francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 * :class:`.StreamProtocol`: accepts :term:`incremental serializer` objects only.

-Which ones are already available?
+Which Ones Are Already Available?
 ---------------------------------

 Several serializers are provided in the :mod:`easynetwork.serializers` module.
 Do not hesitate to use them.